GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

 ## Notifications {: #notifications }

 After a [service worker][12] has received a [Push Message][13] from a server, the service worker uses the [Notifications][14] API to display the data to a user.
-To log Notifications for 3 days, even when DevTools is not open:
+To log Notifications for three days, even when DevTools is not open:

 1. [Open DevTools][15].